-- counts, CATP conceptual network, CATP trip potential analysis, CATP crash analysis, and CATP bicycle network analysis. - NYSDOT's Active Transportation Strategic Plan Update is anticipated to be completed in Fall 2024.
-During the next CATP update (timeline to be determined), the CATP will be updated to align with the NYSDOT's ATSP. - 1.
-May be contracted to MC DOT or private firms. - 2.
-CATP Facility Toolkit is the starting point for facility selection. - 3.
-By default, AT facilities are included on Spot Improvement Projects that overlap with the CATP conceptual network, unless documented exceptions to the Monroe County Complete Streets Policy preclude them. - 4.
+- potential analysis, CATP crash analysis, and CATP bicycle network analysis. - NYSDOT's Active Transportation Strategic 2 Plan Update is anticipated to be completed in Fall 2024.
+During the next CATP update (timeline to be determined), the CATP will be updated to align with the NYSDOT's ATSP. - facility selection. - 3.
+By default.
+AT facilities are included on Spot Improvement Projects that overlap with the CATP conceptual network, unless documented exceptions to the Monroe County Complete Streets Policy preclude them. - 4.
 See Program and Policy Recommendation: Support demonstration projects to promote new infrastructure. - 5.
-NYSDOT Project Development Manual
+NYSDOT Project Development Manual refer to this page.

-- 1. May be contracted to MC DOT or private firms. - 2.
-Local Design Services Agreement. - 1.
-See Program and Policy Recommendation: Develop a snow removal priority network. - 2.
+- 2. Local Design Services Agreement. - 2.
 See Program and Policy Recommendation: Form a year-round maintenance task force. - 3.
-By default, on-street bike facilities are installed during milling/resurfacing/recycling projects that overlap with the CATP conceptual network, unless documented exceptions to the Monroe County Complete Streets Policy preclude them. - 4.
-All work is completed by Town DPW crews and term contractors.
+By default, on-street bike facilities are installed during milling/resurfacing/recycling projects that overlap with the CATP conceptual network, unless documented exceptions to the Monroe County Complete Streets Policy preclude them.

+- 4. All work is completed by Town DPW crews and term contractors.
 Complete Streets Policy checklists are filled out during the planning and scoping of each highway maintenance project. - 5.
 Mowing, Animal Removal, and Roadside Pickup.
 Many Towns have their own roadside pickup programs, which may include brush pickup, leaf pickup, and/or debris pickup. - 6.
 For more information, refer to this page.
 See Program and Policy Recommendation: